federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 - a _long left tail_, showing that fewer contributions to the list were made in the early years of world cinema;

+- the _body shifted to the right_, meaning that, on average, most of the contributions to the list were made since the 1970s.
+This latter feature is also evident in the conditional median values, which are all higher than 1970 (i.e., for each continent, 50% of the contributions were not included until at least the 1970s).

 ### **Golden and silver periods of world cinema**

 ``` r